awsdocs/aws-rust-developer-guide-v1/doc_source/getting-started.md

 ## Create your first SDK app<a name="hello-world"></a>

-Let's create a simple Rust app that lists the first 10 of your Amazon S3 buckets\.
+Let's create a simple Rust app that lists your DynamoDB tables\.

 1. Navigate to a location on your computer where you want to create the app\.